Liam2032/GCE-Live-Billing-Tracker/README.md

 ### Install:
 ```
 1. Add following metadata key to your instance:

 Key: shutdown-script
 Value: sudo dir-of-file/gceshutdown.sh

 (where dir-of-file is full working directory of gceshutdown.sh, information on how to do this here: https://cloud.google.com/compute/docs/shutdownscript)

 2. Run gcecost.sh script and follow prompts

 3. Restart instance.
-Now, you can use 'gcecosts' command in terminal with options:<br/>
+Now, you can use 'gcecosts' command in terminal with options:
-   -v: Verbose mode<br/>
+   -v: Verbose mode
    -r: Remove billing history
 ```